pipewrk/pipewrk/README.md

     </a>
     <div><strong>23 Apr 2025</strong>
     <br />
-    How we used PHP and Nginx to build a dynamic image delivery system with zero exposed URLs, full cache control, and no strain on the app server.
+    We built a dynamic display picture system in 2012 using X-Accel-Redirect and NGINX, serving fresh content with static-like speed, without a full CDN stack.
   </p>
   <br />
   <br />